This is how the Harrow Dominion looked when it opened in 1936

 The plan involves another stipulation by the CTA – that a full and complete photographic record is kept of the internal spaces and surviving detail before they are demolished to make way for the new build of flats behind the original facade.

 And so, on Monday of this week, the blue metal sheeting came down after fifty years, to reveal – well, a building that had had no maintenance for sixty years!
-Its grey because its dirty, its got bits of metal sticking out of it and its riddled with indentationa sn pock-marks.
+It’s grey because its dirty, it’s got bits of metal sticking out of it and it’s riddled with indentations and pock-marks.
 But then how would you look if you’d had sixty years of neglect?!

-But what’s interesting is to see the looks on the faces of passers-by, finally registering a building that they had only seen as a blue box for so many years.
+But what’s interesting is to stand and watch the expressions on the faces of passers-by, finally registering a building that they had dismissed as a blue box for so many years.

 Bromige’s elaborate and monumental facade certainly dominates the area in which it is situated.
 What is fascinating is that wherever you look, curves dominate.
 His designs must have pushed the builders who were tasked to bring them to life.
 Not only were his designs elaborate, the combination of extensive, bespoke glazing together with utilisation of relatively new forms of construction such as moulded concrete surely tested builders of the 1930s to their limits.
 Sadly very little of Bromige’s unique and inspiring work remains, which is why this survival (at least in part) is so important.

 This also underlines the importance of making your voice heard in your locality.
 Wherever you have a much-loved or distinctive cinema, theatre or other entertainment building, its important to make your voice heard.
 The best way to do that is to join an organisation who campaigns and works to keep these local treasures from being bulldozed.
-The Cinema Theatre Association, the Theatres Trust, and many smaller local organisations are all good places to add your support . make your voice heard.
-The greater the memberships of these organisations, the bigger voice we have with local planners, developers and councils, and therefore the more forcefully we can speak for you.
+The Cinema Theatre Association, the Theatres Trust, and many smaller local organisations are all good places to add your support ; make YOUR voice heard!
+The greater the memberships of these organisations, the bigger voice we have to negotiate with local planners, developers and councils, and therefore the more forcefully we can speak for you.
 So please, show your support and join an organisation and lend them your voice.
 Strength in numbers works!

 To find out more about the campaign and preservation work of the Cinema Theatre Association, click on their logo below

 Returning to the Dominion as it stands right now, it needs a lot of care and attention, which it will now be receiving.
-The specially-moulded concrete facade and bespoke Crittall windows are examples not only of craftsmanship that we’ll never see again, but also a reminder of the days when going to a movie was an experience- a big night out.
+The specially-moulded concrete facade and bespoke Crittall windows are examples not only of craftsmanship that we’ll never see again, but also a reminder of the days when going to a movie was an experience – a big night out.
+Where patrons could be warm and dry, and experience top-notch entertainment for a relatively small cost.
+A chance to leave their cares behind for a few hours, in surroundings that were so much more luxurious than their own homes.
+No wonder the cinema was a habit some indulged in several times a week.

-In no way will the redevelopment’s proposed four-screen Art House-style cinema of 100-seaters ever compare with the thrill of watching a movie on a huge screen with 2500 others, it is at least a nod to the building’s distinguished history.
+In no way will the redevelopment’s proposed four-screen Art House-style cinema of 100-seaters ever compare with the thrill of watching a movie on a huge screen with over 2000 others, it is at least a nod to the building’s distinguished history.

 Here are a number of shots and close ups of this amazing facade which I took on Monday and Tuesday of this week, before it disappeared behind covers once more.
 I hope you’ll enjoy them.
 If you want to share them with others, please do- but as a courtesy, please ensure you use the credit “Photos by Gary Donaldson at UnrestrictedTheatre.co.uk”.
 Thank You.